cybergarage/puzzledb-go/doc/configuring.md

 # Configuring PuzzleDB

 PuzzleDB is configured using a configuration file.
 The default configuration file is located at `conf/puzzledb.yaml`.
-You can override the configuration file location by setting the `PUZZLEDB` environment variable.

-## puzzledb.yaml
+## Configuration File (puzzledb.yaml)

+The configuration file is a YAML file.
+The configuration file is divided into sections.
+Each section is a YAML map.
+The following is an example configuration file:

     logging:
       enabled: true